ibm-cloud-docs/assistant/system-entities.md

 - Jane Doe
 - Vijay

-For information about processing String values, see the [Strings method reference](/docs/assistant?topic=assistant-dialog-methods#dialog-methods-strings).
+For more information about processing String values, see the [Strings method reference](/docs/assistant?topic=assistant-dialog-methods#dialog-methods-strings).
 {: tip}